Commodity trading advisor: Compensation

 A CTA is often compensated through management fees calculated as an annual percentage of equity in the fund and incentive fees calculated as a percentage of new trading profits.
 Usually no incentive fees are charged if the CTA does not generate a profit exceeding a hurdle rate or high-water mark.
 For investors it is noteworthy to consider the impact of the risk free rate and the impact that has on hurdle rates and compensation for a particular manager.

 Performance

-CTA Performance has been challenging over the last decade and investors have debated the beneficial characteristics of a CTAs and trend followers at length.
-While one can argue that markets trends have been dominated by Central Banks actions thereby limiting the potential of trends to develop, one can also argue that Central Bank policy has started several trends in risky assets.
-Investors need to carefully judge the investment program, where past performance has not been indicative of future results but where research-oriented efforts have been a clear focus for managers trying to raise assets and outcompete other Futures managers.
+CTA Performance has been challenging over the last decade and investors have debated the beneficial characteristics of CTAs and trend followers at length.
+While one can argue that markets trends have been dominated by central banks' actions, thereby limiting the potential of trends to develop, one can also argue that central bank policy has started several trends in risky assets.
+Investors need to carefully judge the investment program, where past performance has not been indicative of future results but where research-oriented efforts have been a clear focus for managers trying to raise assets and outcompete other futures managers.
 That said, most investors evaluate CTA based on past performance using a variety of different techniques.
-CTA performance data tends to freely available to qualified investors and can be found at for instance BarclayHedge, EurekaHedge, NilssonHedge and a large number of other hedge fund databases.
+CTA performance data tends to be freely available to qualified investors and can be found for instance at BarclayHedge, EurekaHedge, NilssonHedge and a large number of other hedge fund databases.